justgage/1stDoc.js/README.md

  * This is an example of how the first class documentation is used */ function Constructor() {
-   DOC this "This is a constructor"
+   DOC this "This is a constructor";
 }

 a = new Constructor();